 Kaboli’s talk was devoted to the Sense of Touch in Robotics, one of the most engaging topics at the summit.

 Our speaker has developed a 9-month-old baby robot, the first baby robot in the world.
 He says the idea of the human study was to build up a research platform in order to implement or test the methodology they were developing AI. ‘’When we are talking about machine learning, many people are just thinking about data mining, just taking some data, training some algorithm, like classifying or like using some method as reinforcement learning, unsupervised learning, but actually this is not a real learning, because when we are talking about the learning, for me the learning should be the perception, because we perceive the situation, the environment, then we try to interpret, we are interacting in order to adapt or let’s say, modify the perception, then we use that one in order to learn, and we don’t learn enough, we again go back to our perception.
 So, perception, action, and learning.
-For me, this is AI’’ explains Kaboli.
+For me, this is AI,’’ explains Kaboli.

 ‘’For example, we know that there is some fancy machine learning method which is called deep learning.
-We’re using the cameras collecting thousands of data and then we do the classification.
-But when it comes to the touch it’s impossible because when you are touching the object, if the object is rough or for example, broken object, you know, after 1- 2 times touching or collecting data, you start bleeding because the body, our skin, are in contact with the objects.
-The other thing is that we have 5 million tactile sensors, but 2 cameras when it comes to the information processing and transmitting, we have to be more intelligent.
+We’re using the cameras collecting thousands of data, and then we do the classification.
+But when it comes to the touch, it’s impossible because when you are touching the object, if the object is rough or for example, broken object, you know, after 1- 2 times touching or collecting data, you start bleeding because the body, our skin, are in contact with the objects.
+The other thing is that we have 5 million tactile sensors, but two cameras when it comes to information processing and transmitting, we have to be more intelligent.
 You know, we have to know how to process the data and how much data to transfer, because maybe some of the data are irrelevant.
-And at the moment with the robotic system we are not able to, for example, use thousand GPU in order to process the data’’.
+And at the moment with the robotic system, we are not able to, for example, use thousand GPU in order to process the data’’.

 We are thankful to all our sponsors and participants and the speakers for attending our Munich-AI Summit 2018, the one and only free event at Munich related to Artificial Intelligence.
-We invite to our AI platform all representatives in the field of Artificial Intelligence, AI experts, and simply those who are interested in the exchange of ideas within AI innovation, and big data analytics in 2019.
+We invite to our AI platform all representatives in the field of Artificial Intelligence, AI experts, and simply those who are interested in the exchange of ideas within AI innovation and big data analytics in 2019.

 - Artificial Intelligence